 - To determine whether you may be eligible to receive compensation for the injuries sustained during your slip and fall accident.

 To prepare for a legal consultation, you should organize the details surrounding your fall and make a list of any questions you have.
-First, list your most important questions in case you run short on time during your consultation.
 This strategy will allow you to maximize your time with a prospective lawyer.

 While each consultation is different, here is what you can expect during your meeting: